Tutorial¶

 To access the Scopus database using pybliometrics, you need to obtain credentials.
 Install and configure pybliometrics before using sosia!

-The only class to interact with is Original().
-It represents the scientist for whom you’d like to find matches.
-You initiate it with the Scopus Author ID and the year of treatment.
+The primary class to interact with is Original().
+This class represents the scientist for whom you want to find matches.
+To initiate it, provide the Scopus Author ID, the year of comparison, as well as the path to the local database:

 >>> from sosia import Original

-Upon initiation, pybliometrics performs queries on the Scopus database under the hood.
-The information is valid in the year of treatment and used to find similarities:
+Upon initiation, pybliometrics performs queries on the Scopus database in the background.

 >>> stefano.affiliation_country